It’s beginning to look a lot like Christmas in Liberty County.

 The tree lighting also featured a train ride, which Mojica’s children were the first to ride.

-Another highlight of the winter festivities was the 20th annual Illuminated Christmas Parade in downtown Hinesville Friday, hosted by the Liberty County Chamber of Commerce, which invited everyone to enjoy while wearing their most comfy pajamas.
+Another highlight of the winter festivities was the 20th annual Illuminated Christmas Parade in downtown Hinesville Friday, hosted by the Liberty County Chamber of Commerce, which invited everyone to enjoy wear their most comfy pajamas.

 People lined the streets with blankets and chairs to watch the parade.